Amazon to build distribution center near Venice

-SARASOTA — Amazon is expanding its local footprint as it looks to set up shop in Sarasota.
+SARASOTA — Amazon is expanding its local footprint as it looks to set up shop in Sarasota County.

 A commercial building permit for the warehouse filed Nov.
 12 states that construction of the warehouse is expected to cost $12 million.
 The permit is still currently under review.